saikojosh/Countersign/README.md

 ```

 ##### Parameters
-* **input** - This will be the password.
+* **input** - The password is the first parameter.
 * **minScore** - The minimum score required to pass testing.
 * **callback** - The function to run after testing is complete.

 ##### Callback Parameters
 * **err** - If an error has occurred it will be given here, otherwise `null`.
-* **success** - True if the minimum score threshold has been achieved.
+* **success** - True if all required tests have passed and the minimum score threshold has been achieved.
 * **result** - A hash of all the results.

 ### > cs.score()
-Runs all the tests that have been setup against the given password and passes the 'score' to the callback.
+Runs every test against the given password, and then passes the score and result object to the callback.
+Whether or not the password successfully passed all tests can be found via `result.success`.

 ##### Usage
 ```javascript